Learning to Advect: A Neural Semi-Lagrangian Architecture for Weather Forecasting: Comparison with Baseline Models

 \section{Comparison with Baseline Models}

-We compare PARADIS against established numerical and machine-learning baselines, including HRES, GraphCast, and Pangu, using a controlled and resolution-aware evaluation protocol.
-PARADIS is trained and deployed at a native horizontal resolution of $1^\circ$.
-To ensure a fair comparison that isolates differences in the learned forecast operators rather than differences in grid spacing, our primary analysis evaluates all models on a common $1^\circ$ grid.
-Forecasts produced at $0.25^\circ$ resolution are regridded to $1^\circ$ prior to evaluation, and all metrics are computed using identical verification procedures.
-We note that the relative improvement over HRES is consistent with other evaluation years, such as 2022, but data from all considered models were not available for a quantitative comparison for this year. \paragraph{Baseline configurations.} Baseline machine-learning models are evaluated using their publicly released configurations and pretrained weights, without retraining or restricting their input variables.
-This reflects their fully optimized operational usage and avoids introducing artificial handicaps.
-PARADIS is trained and evaluated using a comparable set of atmospheric state variables.
+We compare PARADIS against established numerical and machine-learning baselines using a controlled and resolution-aware evaluation protocol.
+To ensure a fair comparison that isolates differences in the learned forecast operators rather than differences in grid spacing, our primary analysis evaluates all models on a common $1.5^\circ$ grid.
+Forecasts are all regridded to the $1.5^\circ$ grid prior to evaluation using a conservative remapping, and all metrics are computed using identical verification procedures.
+Because benchmark data availability differs across models, some comparisons are reported for 2020 while others are reported for 2022, depending on the years available for each forecasting system.